digital-asset/daml/docs/source/json-api/production-setup.rst

 certificate chain via ``daml json-api --pem server.pem --crt server.crt``.
 You can also set a custom root CA certificate used to validate client certificates via ``--cacrt ca.crt``

+For more details on secure DAML infrastructure setup please refer to this `reference implementation <https://github.com/digital-asset/ex-secure-daml-infra>`__

 Architecture
 ************